iotaledger/bee-rfcs/text/0042-secret-debug-display.md

 }
 ```

-Implementation for `Display` is similar.
+Implementation of `SecretDisplay` is similar.

 # Drawbacks